dorjeduck/joy_of_mojo/content/posts/simd_select_method/index.md

 ### Remarks

-Special thanks to @sora from the Discord community for elucidating this technique.
+Special thanks to @sora from the Modular Discord community for elucidating this technique.